 Using AAD ConnectYou can determine the attribute name by examining an update in the AAD Connector.

 Using Graph ExplorerMicrosoft provide a web application for examining the raw output from Graph API.
 This allows customers to view the attributes available to Crossware Mail Signature.

-To use Graph Explorer, you must login with your Office 365 credentials.
+To use Graph Explorer, you must login with your Microsoft 365 credentials.

 You examine an individual users attributes using a url similar to the one below